alex-r-bigelow/hanpuku/README.md

 ### TODO:

+#### CRITICAL - Heavy rewrite of everything needed for:
+- Support path points
+- Isolate the mirror dom namespace from all my code

 #### High priority
 - Refactor to make views more modular
-- Support connections to path points
 - Implement all views listed above.
 Current status of each view:
  - Implemented views:
   - Raw data editor (could enhance w/Ace)